 The Regional Agreement on Access to Information, Public Participation and Justice in Environmental Matters in Latin America, known as the Escazu Agreement, is unique because it is an environmental and human rights regional agreement for the 33 countries of Latin America and the Caribbean Region, and it establishes the principles and provisions for public participation.
-It is the Latin America and Caribbean region's first environmental treaty, the only binding agreement adopted thus far that has emerged from the UN Conference on Sustainable Development (Rio+20), and it is the first in the world to contain provisions on human rights defenders in environmental matters (ECLAC,2020, Jan.
+It is the Latin America and Caribbean region's first environmental treaty, the only binding agreement adopted thus far that has emerged from the UN Conference on Sustainable Development (Rio+20), and it is the first in the world to contain provisions on human rights defenders in environmental matters (ECLAC, 2020, Jan.
 22).
-The Escazu Agreement can guide the Cartagena Convention in developing mechanisms to ensure meaningful participation of communities and other stakeholders in the development and implementation of regional strategies and action plans, ensure that the rights of human rights defenders are protected and respected in the implementation of regional initiatives, develop mechanisms for ensuring transparency and access to information in its decision-making processes and enhance cooperation and coordination with other regional agreements and initiatives related to environmental protection and sustainable development.
+The Escazu Agreement can guide the Cartagena Convention in developing mechanisms to ensure meaningful participation of communities and other stakeholders in development the implementation of regional strategies and action plans, ensure that the rights of human rights defenders are protected and respected in the implementation of regional initiatives, develop mechanisms for ensuring transparency and access to information in its decision-making processes and enhance cooperation and management: Who's role?
+Who's responsibilities?
+World Journal of Social Sciences and Humanities 3 (3), 61-63.